Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Methods

 \subsection{Measuring Performance}

-For each experiment (i.e.\ single seed), we divide the learning process into $100$ segments and evaluate the exploration and learned policy performance once for each of those segments.
-At the end of each segment, we perform evaluation rollouts for $100$ episodes or $10000$ steps, whichever is reached first, using only complete episodes.
-This is done for both the deterministic \emph{exploitation} policy as well as the \emph{exploratory} (action noise) policy.
+For each experiment (i.e.\ single seed), we divided the learning process into $100$ segments and evaluated the exploration and learned policy performance once for each of those segments.
+At the end of each segment, we performed evaluation rollouts for $100$ episodes or $10000$ steps, whichever was reached first, using only complete episodes.
+This ensures sufficient data points when the episode length varies greatly (e.g.\ for the Hopper).
+This procedure was performed for both the deterministic \emph{exploitation} policy as well as the \emph{exploratory} (action noise) policy.
 The two resulting datasets of evaluation rollouts are used to calculate state-space coverages and returns.
-These evaluation rollouts, both exploring and exploiting, are \emph{not} used for training.
-We take the mean over these $100$ measurements to aggregate them into a single value.
+These evaluation rollouts, both exploring and exploiting, were \emph{not} used for training and thus do \emph{not} change the amount of training data seen between training steps.
+We took the mean over these $100$ measurements to aggregate them into a single value.
 This is equivalent to measuring the area under the learning curves.
+For the evaluation returns, this is called the Performance \vP and is our main measure for learning performance.
+Similarily, aggregated evaluation returns measured in this fashion are denoted by \vR.

 The learning algorithm uses a noisy (exploratory) policy to collect data and exploratory return and state-space coverage could be assessed based on the replay buffer data.
-However, to get statistically more robust estimates of the quality of the exploratory policy (returns and state-space coverage), we perform the above mentioned exploratory evaluation rollouts and use these rollouts for assessing state-space coverage and exploratory returns instead of the data in the replay buffer.
+However, to get statistically more robust estimates of the quality of the exploratory policy (returns and state-space coverage), we performed the above mentioned exploratory evaluation rollouts and used these rollouts for assessing state-space coverage and exploratory returns instead of the data in the replay buffer.
+Again, these $100$ measurements were aggregated by taking the mean and denoted as the exploratory state-space coverage \vX and the evaluation state-space coverage \vE.